Explore Promptwatch, track 10 prompts for free

 Transformer Architecture

-The neural network design behind modern AI models like GPT-5.4, Claude, and Gemini—using attention mechanisms to understand context and generate language.
+The neural network design behind modern AI models like current GPT models, Claude, and Gemini—using attention mechanisms to understand context and generate language.

 AI